crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 ## Introduction

-In this short tutorial, we are going to show how to use Echidna to test assertion checking in contracts.
+In this short tutorial, we will show you how to use Echidna to check assertions in smart contracts.

+## Write an assertion

 Let's suppose we have a contract like this one:

 ```solidity
 contract Incrementor {